ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 on :ref:`common-buzzer` page, add the following to the buzzer sounds table:

-- Gryo Init complete    7 short beeps
+- Gryo initialisation complete    7 short beeps
 - Ready to ARM          beep-beep-beep-beeeeeep

 [site wiki="plane"]